eflautt/ga-data-science/projects/final-projects/03-exploratory-analysis/readme.md

 While the overall rubric will serve as a helpful gauge of whether you met project goals, your __specific scores are more important__ since they can help you identify where to focus your efforts in the future!

 ---

 ### RESOURCES
 **Examples & Suggestions**

+#### Project Tips / Sample Projects
+- This deliverable should be similar to Unit Project 2 that you completed earlier.

+#### Suggested Ways to Get Started
+- Keep the project simple!
+The "cool" part of the analysis will come; just looking at simple relationships between variables can be incredibly insightful.
+- Consider building some helper functions that help you quickly visualize and interpret data.
+   - Exploratory data analysis should be formulaic; the code should not be holding you back.
+There are plenty of "starter code" examples from class materials.
+- DRY: Don't Repeat Yourself.
+If you see yourself copy and pasting code a lot, turn it into a function, and use the function instead!

+---